khaors/geocompr/main.md

 These are used in the performance estimation, which requires the fitting of another 500 models (5 folds \* 100 repetitions; see Figure \@ref(fig:partitioning)).

 The process of hyperparameter tuning and performance estimation is computationally intensive.
-Model runtime can be reduced with parallelization, which can be done in a number of ways, depending on operating system.
+Model runtime can be reduced with parallelization, which can be done in a number of ways, depending on the operating system.
 <!-- "cloud development is done on linux servers" is somehow a strange read that I cannot relate really.
 Maybe sth like: "Parallelilaztion and cloud-computing are most often done on Linux operating systems nowadays.
 This has some reasons, one of them that directly affects us is that only on Linux systems we can set a parallel seed in R that makes the parallel processes reproducible [this is still an assumption, I will check on that!]"-->
-The parallelization approach demonstrated below works only under Unix-based systems.^[Note also that the `mc.set.seeds` parameter used later on is only available on Unix-based systems].
-Windows users have at least four options:

-1. Run the resampling without parallelizing it though this will take most likely more than half a day.
-2. Install a virtual machine (e.g. [Oracle VirtualBox](https://www.virtualbox.org/)) to reproduce the parallelization code.
-3. Connect remotely to a Linux-Server (which is what we have done).
-Of course, this also implies that R and all related packages are installed on the server.
-4. Install [Docker](https://docs.docker.com/docker-for-windows/) and run a container made of Linux image with a pre-installed R configuration.

 Before starting the parallelization, we ensure that the processing continues even if one of the models throws an error by setting `on.learner.error` to `warn`.
 This avoids the process stopping just because of one failed model, which is desirable on large model runs.